GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Proposed Methods

 \subsubsection{Global Stage}

-~ After the Gaussians in local map $\widetilde{\mathcal{M}}_{t}$ are optimized, they can more accurately represent the environment.
-To resolve remaining consistencies with prior measurements and enhance the compactness of the map, we merge Gaussians $\widetilde{\mathcal{M}}_{t}$ into the global map $\mathcal{M}_{t - 1}$.
+~ To resolve remaining inconsistencies of the local map $\widetilde{\mathcal{M}}_{t}$ with prior measurements, we merge Gaussians $\widetilde{\mathcal{M}}_{t}$ into the global map $\mathcal{M}_{t - 1}$.
 During the merging process, we reduce catastrophic forgetting by identifying and updating a small subset of the Gaussians that are temporally inconsistent across past viewpoints by using keyframes \emph{rendered} from these viewpoints.
 Since the global map $\mathcal{M}_{t - 1}$ is not perturbed during the local stage, these rendered keyframes from $\mathcal{M}_{t - 1}$ maintain high quality and are sufficient for resolving the remaining inconsistencies.

 The global stage consists of the following three sequential steps: insertion, selective optimization, and pruning.
-We describe them in detail as follows.

 \emph{Insertion and activation}: We insert the local map $\widetilde{\mathcal{M}}_{t}$ and the previous global map $\mathcal{M}_{t - 1}$ to create the pre-optimzied global map: $\mathcal{M}'_{t} \leftarrow \widetilde{\mathcal{M}}_{t} \cup \mathcal{M}_{t - 1}$.
 To prevent retrospective occlusion (RO) caused by local map $\widetilde{\mathcal{M}}_{t}$, we lower its opacity to 0.2 prior to the insertion.